Education RBC Bridges

 Toronto, Ontario, Canada

-Each year, RBC Bridges: Emerging Composers Workshop and Showcase brings together celebrated composer/mentors, a professional resident ensemble, and six emerging composers from around the world to develop and premiere new work in Soundstreams’ performance series in Toronto.
+Soundstreams’ RBC Bridges: Emerging Composers Program is an annual week-long tuition-free workshop that culminates in a public premiere performance.
+The week brings together celebrated mentors, a professional resident ensemble, and six emerging composers from around the world to each develop and premiere a new work, presented as part of Soundstreams’ main stage concert series in Toronto, ON.

-The workshop includes seminars, networking events, rehearsals, and professional development activities that stimulate new connections, artistic development, and lifelong career building.
+The workshop week includes seminars, networking events, rehearsals, 1-1 mentorship sessions, and professional development activities that foster new connections, artistic development, and lifelong career building.

 ELIGIBILITY REQUIREMENTS